Professor Kirk SempleProfessor

 ISOMICS: Interaction between synthetic organic pollutants and the microbial pump in coastal seawaters (led by Dr M. Vila-Costa: funded by Spanish Ministry of Economy, Competitiveness and Industry)

-Kirk has published over 190 peer-reviewed journal, book chapters and international conference papers and I have a H-index of 42 (WoS), 43 (Scopus) and 49 (Google Scholar).
+Kirk has published over 200 peer-reviewed journal, book chapters and international conference papers and has a H-index of 45 (WoS), 46 (Scopus) and 56 (Google Scholar).

-He has recently been appointed as a visting professor at the University of Benin in Nigeria (2017 to present)
+Visting professor in the Faculty of Life Sciences at the University of Benin in Nigeria (2017 to present)

 Currently, he is one of the editors in chief for Environmental Technology and Innovation.
 In addition, he sits/has sat on the editorial boards of Journal of Applied Soil Ecology, Environmental Toxicology and Chemistry, Soil Biology and Biochemistry, Journal of Soil and Sediment, Soil & Sediment Contamination, Journal of Applied Microbiology and Letters in Applied Microbiology, and I have also been invited to act as guest editor for special issues of Environmental Pollution, Journal of Environmental Quality and Journal of Applied Microbiology.